50 Social Media Addiction Statistics (2026): Shocking Teen Screen Time & Mental Health Data

 • Marked as lost

-• Losing track of time while scrolling
+• Losing tracking of time spent while scrolling

 • Social media to avoid negative emotions.